LeaderSteve84/task-management-system/README.md

 ## Troubleshooting

-#### MongoDB Connection Issues:
+- MongoDB Connection Issues:
 	- Verify MONGO_URI in .env.
 	- Ensure the Atlas cluster is running and the database user has correct permissions.
 	- Check network access in Atlas.

-## Timeout Errors:
+- Timeout Errors:
-The connectDB function uses a 30-second timeout.
+	- The connectDB function uses a 30-second timeout.

-### Debugging:
+- Debugging:
-Enable Mongoose debug logging in src/db/dbConnection.js:mongoose.set('debug', process.env.NODE_ENV === 'development');
+	- Enable Mongoose debug logging in src/db/dbConnection.js:mongoose.set('debug', process.env.NODE_ENV === 'development');

 ## Contributing

-- Fork the repository.
+1. Fork the repository.
-- Create a feature branch (git checkout -b feature/your-feature).
+2. Create a feature branch (git checkout -b feature/your-feature).
-- Commit changes (git commit -m "Add your feature").
+3. Commit changes (git commit -m "Add your feature").
-- Push to the branch (git push origin feature/your-feature).
+4. Push to the branch (git push origin feature/your-feature).
-- Open a pull request.
+5. Open a pull request.

-## License
+### Author
+Stephen Adah
+GitHub: @LeaderSteve84

-MIT License
+### License
+This project is licensed for educational purposes as part of a technical assessment.